-We’re celebrating my daughter’s summer birthday this weekend and she chose a Hawaiian theme.
+We’re celebrating my daughter’s summer birthday and she chose a Hawaiian theme.
 Naturally we needed to have few hula grass skirts for the party guests.
 I’ve come up with a fun DIY option for grass skirts, repurposing plastic tablecloths.
 They make for a quick and easy skirt that will last as a take-home gift as well.

 - plastic tablecloths, any color (green preferred)